 Common Types of Birth Injuries

 Negligent or reckless actions by a delivery team during childbirth can lead to many types of birth injuries, including:

-- Cerebral palsy, a group of disorders that affect a person’s balance, coordination, posture and motor skills.
+- Cerebral palsy, a group of disorders that affect a person’s balance, coordination, posture, and motor skills.
 While cerebral palsy always involves muscle and motor skills problems, the condition can also be accompanied by intellectual disabilities, vision or hearing problems, and skeletal issues.

-- Caput succedaneum, a swelling of the soft tissues of a baby’s scalp, caused as the baby travels through the birth canal, or due to improper or excessive use of vacuum extraction during delivery.
+- Caput succedaneum, swelling of the soft tissues of a baby’s scalp, caused as the baby travels through the birth canal, or due to improper or excessive use of vacuum extraction during delivery.

 - Cephalohematoma, bleeding between the skull and its tissue covering.
 While the blood will be reabsorbed by the baby’s body over time, a large bleed may cause jaundice when blood cells break down.

 - Facial paralysis, caused by pressure on the baby’s face during delivery, especially due to the use of forceps.
 The condition can be temporary if nerves are just bruised, or permanent if tearing of nerves is involved.